enkidevs/curriculum/javascript/core/intro-js/javascript-basics-part-1.md

 ### Keywords

-Like most languages there are a number of reserved words in JavaScript that you cannot use to name your functions and variables.
+Like most languages, there are a number of reserved words in JavaScript that you cannot use to name your functions and variables.

 ### Identifier naming rules

 When naming any function, property or variable, the first character must be a letter, $ sign or underscore.

-After the first character you are free to use numbers, letters, dollar signs or underscores.
+After the first character, you are free to use numbers, letters, dollar signs or underscores.

 ```javascript
 var name = "Enki"; //valid